-In Trant Engineering Ltd v Mott MacDonald Ltd (1)the Technology and Construction Court (the "TCC") considered whether an employer has a continued right to access electronically stored design documents, project contracts and other documents, as well as the associated data relating to a project, when a dispute arises between an employer and its subcontracted Building Information Modelling ("BIM") coordinator.
+In Trant Engineering Ltd v Mott MacDonald Ltd[†] the Technology and Construction Court (the "TCC") considered whether an employer has a continued right to access electronically stored design documents, project contracts and other documents, as well as the associated data relating to a project, when a dispute arises between an employer and its subcontracted Building Information Modelling ("BIM") co-ordinator.

+"BIM IS AN IMPORTANT INSTRUMENT WHICH IS INCREASINGLY USED IN CONSTRUCTION PROJECTS."
 BIM is an important instrument which is increasingly used in construction projects.
 Its take up has steadily increased as the industry has realised that its use can significantly increase the ability of a project's various teams to work efficiently and effectively together.
 Trant is significant as it is apparently the first time that a dispute concerning access to BIM data has come before the TCC.